apocalyptech/snakebirdsolver/README.md

 ===========

 There are a few levels whose possible trees are deep and wide enough that I haven't let the solver run to completion.
-Solve times for most levels will end up being under a minute, though, so in general it's not too bad.
-So far I've not gotten it to solve any of the three-snakebird levels, though the last time I tried was on an earlier version whose performance wasn't nearly as good as it is now.
-On that version, a solve attempt on Level 42 (with four pushables) got to nearly eight hours on a by-then badly swapping system before I cancelled it.
+What will kill you is likely to be memory usage.
+On my system it looks like it grows by roughly 1GB for every minute of processing.
+Solve times for *most* levels will end up being under a minute, though, so in general it's not too bad.
+Multi-snakebird levels, or levels with multiple pushable objects, tend to be the worst.

 A few levels benefit from specifying a maximum move count when using the depth-first search algorithm, even though Snakebird itself doesn't have such a concept.
 It helps keep the tree down to a computationally-feasible size.
-Level 11, for instance, takes a super long time unless you specify as small a max-steps as possible.
-Even increasing from 35 to 40 makes the solve time take forever.
-However, **with** a max step of 35, it ends up beating out the breadth-first algorithm.
-Go figure.
 So, for some of these I've set a max move count, knowing what the solutions already are, just to save on processing time.
 There's a default max move limit of 100, if one isn't specified in the level file - a few levels come close to that limit (and the solution to Star 4 is something like 140 steps long),